 What is wear and tear?

 While a dwelling should be left clean and tidy when the tenant leaves the property, a landlord can not expect the dwelling to be returned in the same condition it was presented in at the beginning of the tenancy.
 The tenant should not do anything which causes damage to the property beyond normal wear and tear.
 Scuffs and scrapes are unavoidable in daily life.
-A dwelling with 5 occupants would be expected to show more signs of wear and tear against excess wear and tear.
+It is subjective and can be difficult to identify what is normal wear and tear against excess wear and tear.
 The test is what is an “ordinary and reasonable” use of the dwelling taking all factors into consideration.

 A landlord must take the following into consideration when determining what is considered reasonable wear and tear:

 - the number of occupants in the dwelling,